torchbox/wagtail-grapple/docs/general-usage/preview.rst

     ]

-Add the following Django Channels configurarion to your settings.
+Add the following Django Channels configuration to your settings.
 This tells Django Channels that you want to add a channel layer that points to Grapple and you want to use the 'in-memory' backend.
 You will want to research different Channel backends to see which one works best for your production enviroment: